FOSSEE/sdes-stscripts/TDD/using_python_framework_for_tdd/tdd2_script.rst

 ..
 R5

-Lets open the same fibonacci.py file which we have used in our previous tutorial.Change the code to use fibonacci_testcases.dat file for test cases.
+Let us open the fibonacci.py file which we have used in our previous tutorial.
+Now, change the code to use 'fibonacci_testcases.dat' file for test cases.